SixAppeal/wpi-suite-tm-docs/md/customer_support.md

 ## Where to Reach Us

-If you have any questions, concerns or feedback about Task Manager, please contact our customer support team, and we will get back to you as soon as possible.
+User satisfaction is the number one priority of SixAppeal, and we would love to hear from you.
+If you have any questions, comments, or concerns about Task Manager, please contact our customer support team, and we will get back to you as soon as possible.

+We will respond to any emails during normal business hours
-Email: sixappeal-help@wpi.edu
+    * Email: sixappeal-help@wpi.edu

 #### [Back to Index](./index.html)